FOSSEE/st-scripts/embellishing_a_plot.rst

  * How to incorporate LaTex style formatting
  * How to label x and y axes
  * How to add annotations
+ * How to set the limits of axes

 {{{ Show the "sponsored by FOSSEE" slide }}}